rbind/apreshill/content/blog/pm-notebook/02-quarto/index.md

     ---
     ```

--   Use `kebab-case` for all YAML keys *and* to delimit
+-   Use `kebab-case` 🍡 for all YAML keys *and* to delimit
     figure/layout/code chunk options instead of ... what we had before.

     This will be confusing at first because your **knitr** chunk options
     won't match the package documentation.
 See
     [here](https://github.com/quarto-dev/quarto-cli/pull/83) for the
     change (Quarto will auto-convert `fig.alt` for example to `fig-alt`,
     but still, you or someone you teach might be confused by this).

--   You'll be rendering as your verb, not knitting, but you'll still be
+-   You'll be rendering as your verb, not knitting 🧵, but you'll still
-    using the **knitr** package as your
+    be using the **knitr** package as your
     [engine](https://quarto.org/docs/tools/rstudio.html#knitr-engine) if
     you want to use R instead of Python code chunks.